streamlit/docs/content/streamlit-cloud/manage-your-app/app-settings.md

 # App settings

-From your app settings, you can modify your app's URL, update the privacy of your app, or change your saved secrets.
+From your app settings you can [view or modify your app's URL](/streamlit-community-cloud/deploy-your-app#custom-subdomains), [manage public or private access to your apps](/streamlit-community-cloud/share-your-app) and [update your saved secrets for your apps](/streamlit-community-cloud/deploy-your-app/secrets-management).

 ## Access your app settings